kwyse/kb/README.md

 subjects.
 It will grow organically and contain material from as many sources as I deem possible, based on their suitability.

-It's in Rust because Rust beautifully combines the low level expressiveness required to see how the algorithms work, and the expressiveness to keep their implementations succinct and intention clear.
+It's written in Rust because Rust beautifully combines the low level explicitness required to show how the algorithms work, and the expressiveness to keep their implementations succinct and intention clear.
 And `rustdoc` is amazing.
 It's the enabler that's underpinning the project.

 ## Why